nobkd/advent-of-vscode/README.md

 ## TODO

 - [ ] Create documentation & fix README
+- [ ] Refactor code for readability and stability
+- [ ] Reopen description panels after restart (workspace state?)
 - [ ] Implement better *Open Input to Editor* function & give feedback when fetching data
-- [ ] Refactor code for readability and stability
 - [ ] Make visible how many stars you have for every day (in the tree view?) and automatically select the correct level when submitting a solution
 - [ ] Reload a days' description if a solution is correctly submitted (with or without the extension)
 - [ ] Better feedback for answer submitting in extension